Peergos/Peergos/README.md

 ------------
  - To allow individuals to securely and privately store files in a peer to peer network which has no central node and is generally difficult to disrupt or surveil
  - To allow secure sharing of files with other users of the network without visible meta-data (who shares with who)
- - Allow web apps to be loaded and run durectly from Peergos in a sandbox that prevents data exfiltration and with user granted permissions
+ - Allow web apps to be loaded and run directly from Peergos in a sandbox that prevents data exfiltration and with user granted permissions
  - To have a beautiful user interface that any computer or mobile user can understand
  - To be independent of the central TLS Certificate Authority trust architecture
  - Self hostable - A user should be able to easily run Peergos on a machine in their home and get their own Peergos storage space, and social communication platform from it.